-Not so keen on the dance music?
+Not so keen on dance music?
 If hip hop is more your thang, then dance your way to fitness with this fun hip hop tabata session.
-In this session there are 7 moves, and with each move you repeat it for 4 rounds (20 second on, 10 seconds rest):
+In this session, there are 7 moves and with each move, you repeat it for 4 rounds (20 second on, 10 seconds rest):

 Easter Sunday morning flow:

 Take it slow and steady on this Sunday morning… but be strong.
 Slow doesn’t necessarily mean easy, so try Cat Meffan’s Strong & Slow yoga flow.
 Fire up that core, stretch it all out and connect your body to your breath:

 Got the fam and friends over?
 Excellent.
 Time to haul them into a quick 4-minute Tabata workout and get them moving too!
 This Tabata workout is designed for beginners and it’s ONLY 4-minutes, so how can they say no? [rock music optional]